 When we talk about skincare, we always hear people talking about the skin’s pH levels.
 What is pH? pH is short for Potential hydrogen, a term used to describe the acidity level of the substances.
-What has acidity level to do with my skin?
+What has acidity level have to do with my skin?
 Maintaining the pH is responsible for your skin’s health and looks.

 Insight into the Skin pH Scale